michaelouru-sw/lexa-technologies-LLC/README.md

 ## Stay in the loop

 If you would like to know when we release new resources, you can follow us on [Twitter](https://twitter.com/Cruip_com), or you can subscribe to our monthly [newsletter](https://cruip.com/#subscribe). -->

+Company website
+Lexa Technologies, LLC

+This is an IT company dealing with Software systems development and maintenance.